Nate Laszewski

-Nathan Laszewski (born July 19, 1999) is an American college basketball player for the Notre Dame Fighting Irish of the Atlantic Coast Conference (ACC).
+Nathan James Laszewski (born July 19, 1999) is an American professional basketball player for the Maccabi Ra'anana of the Israeli Basketball Premier League.
+He played college basketball for the Notre Dame Fighting Irish.

 High school career

 Laszewski played basketball for Avon High School in Avon, Connecticut, where he earned First Team All-State honors.
 He transferred to Northfield Mount Hermon School in Gill, Massachusetts.
 As a sophomore, Laszewski led his team to the New England Preparatory School Athletic Council (NEPSAC) Class AAA title and was named MVP.
 In his final season, Laszewski helped his team to a school-record 31 wins and another Class AAA title, where he won MVP.
-He averaged 19.6 points, 6.8 rebounds and 1.9 assists per game per game, and set program records for single-season points and three-pointers, as well as career three-pointers.
+He averaged 19.6 points, 6.8 rebounds, and 1.9 assists per game per game, and set program records for single-season points and three-pointers, as well as career three-pointers.
 A consensus four-star recruit, he committed to play college basketball for Notre Dame over offers from Arizona, North Carolina, Wake Forest and Wisconsin.